powersurge360/trivia_app/README.md

 ### Docker Compose

 * Copy `dotenv` to `.env`
-* Make any changes you deign necessary (and certainly before deploying)
+* Make any changes you deem necessary (and certainly before deploying)
 * Run `docker compose build web` to build the trivia_app image ahead of time (many utilities and tools depend on it)
 * Run `docker compose up` to start the suite
   * Optionally run `docker compose up frontend` to start tailwind watching